Szybka Kolej Miejska (Tricity): Tickets

 The layout of the ticket has changed over time.
 At first, tickets were identical on all local lines, and were small cardboard rectangles, often with a hole pierced in the middle.
 Tickets then became orange, with a white stripe on one end for stamping information about the station and time of validation.
 The SKM then moved to light blue tickets, also with a white stripe which were only valid on its lines.
 Originally, this new layout had a list of stops printed on the reverse.
 Recently, this has been replaced by advertisements or information about the possibility of advertising.
 There are also blank tickets, sold by train conductors to sell tickets at stops where no ticket office is available.
 These have a list of stops with boxes to note start and destination of the journey, type of discount (if any) and number of tickets.
 An extra fee for sale on the train can also be noted on these tickets, for instance, if a passenger boards at a stop where he could buy a ticket normally.

-A passenger caught travelling without a valid ticket is asked for his or her documents and charged a fine.
-If the passenger refuses to show his identification, conductors can call the police to wait at the nearest stop in order to verify the passenger's identity.
-The fine for travelling without a ticket is rather serious, and it is currently (2014) more than 100 zł (over $30).